Splitting formulas for the local real Gromov-Witten invariants: Perturbations and transversality

-The moduli space \eqref{rel.moduli.jv.all} is stratified according to the topological type of the maps \eqref{f.to.Si}; in particular, the topological type of the domain and target is fixed along a stratum.
-The top stratum consists of maps $f:C\ra \Si$ with smooth domain, while the (virtual) codimension 1 stratum consists of maps $f:C\ra \Si$ with precisely one node, which must be real.
-All the other strata have (virtual) codimension 2 or more, including those that have at least one rubber component.
+\begin{rem} Assume $\Si$ is connected and $V\ne \emptyset$.
+If $f:C\ra \Si[m]$ satisfies conditions (i)-(iii) of Definition~\ref{D.moduli.rel.or}, then every connected component of its domain has at least one marked point (the preimage of $V[m]$).
+Thus the unstable domain components of a map in the moduli space \eqref{rel.moduli.jv.all} have genus 0; see also Remarks~\ref{R.rubber.comp.pts} and \ref{R.stable.vs.rel}.
+One can also show that when $(\Si, V)$ is a {\em stable} curve, the trivial rubber components are the only unstable domain components of the maps in the moduli space \eqref{rel.moduli.jv.all}. \end{rem}

+Below we assume for simplicity that $\Si$ is connected and $V\ne \emptyset$, or more generally that every rational component of $\Si$ has at least one marked point; otherwise, see Remark~\ref{R.unstable.tori} below.

-Standard arguments imply the following result whose proof we sketch for completeness. \begin{lemma} Over the parameter space $\JV^\R(\Si, V)$ of real RT-perturbations on $\Si$ compatible with $V,$ every stratum of the relative real moduli space \eqref{rel.moduli.jv.all} is cut transversally. \end{lemma} \begin{proof} Assume $f$ is a real $(J,\nu)$-holomorphic map as in \eqref{f.to.Si} for some $\nu\in \JV^\R(\Si, V)$.
-Decompose its domain $C$ into stable and unstable components (recall that the unstable components are spheres mapped to a point in the universal curve).
-When the divisor $V$ is non-empty, also decompose $C$ into rubber components (collapsed to points in $V$ under the projection $p:\Si[m]\ra \Si$) and non-rubber ones (level zero components), and consider the projection of $f$ to $\Si$.
+Standard arguments (cf. \cite[\S3.2]{ms}) imply the following result whose proof we sketch for completeness. \begin{lemma} Assume that every rational component of $\Si$ has at least one marked point.
+Then over the parameter space $\JV^\R(\Si, V)$ of real RT-perturbations on $\Si$ compatible with $V,$ every stratum of the real relative moduli space \eqref{rel.moduli.jv.all} is cut transversally. \end{lemma} \begin{proof} As in the proof of \cite[Proposition~3.2.1]{ms}, transversality follows provided we have enough variations in the parameters $\nu$ to ensure that the linearization of the equations cutting out each stratum of the moduli space has trivial cokernel.

+Assume $f:C\ra \Si[m]$ is a real $(J,\nu)$-holomorphic map as in \eqref{f.to.Si} for some $\nu\in \JV^\R(\Si, V)$.
+Decompose its domain $C$ into stable and unstable components.
+When the divisor $V$ is non-empty, also decompose $f$ into rubber components (collapsed to points in $V$ under the projection $p:\Si[m]\ra \Si$) and non-rubber ones (level zero components), and consider the projection of $f$ to $\Si$; see also \eqref{lift.f.A}-\eqref{f.decomp.2}.
-By definition, the Ruan-Tian perturbations $\nu$ used here are pulled back from $\U \ti \Si$ and $\nu$ must vanish along $V$.
-Therefore such perturbations identically vanish on both unstable domain components and on the projection to $V$ of the rubber components.
-However, because the target is a curve, all unstable domain components, including rubber ones, are already cut transversally as analyzed in \S\ref{S.thin.cpt}.